cypress-io/cypress/docs/source/guides/core-concepts/interacting-with-elements.md

 ## Scrolling

 Before interacting with an element we will *always* scroll it into view (including any of its parent containers).
+Even if the element was visible without scrolling, we perform the scrolling algorithm in order to reproduce the same behavior every time the command is run.

 {% note info %}
 This scrolling logic only applies to {% urlHash "commands that are actionable above" Actionability %}. **We do not scroll elements** into view when using DOM commands such as {% url "`cy.get()`" get %} or {% url "`.find()`" find %}.
 {% endnote %}

-However, the scrolling algorithm works by scrolling the very top pixel to the highest scrollable point.
-Remember, Cypress tests are meant to be deterministic.
-Tests should always run the same way every time.
-Even if an element is 'already' visible, it could be in that position indeterminately, and therefore we always scroll it the same way.

-However, when we "scroll" the page that can actually create other issues that we account for.
+The scrolling algorithm works by scrolling the top, leftmost point of the element we issued the command on to the top, leftmost scrollable point of it's scrollable container.

-For instance, when we calculate that the element is currently being covered by a parent element, then we'll actually "nudge" the page by scrolling it a tiny bit.
+However, this scrolling behavior can sometimes create other issues.
+For instance, when Cypress calculates that the element to interact with is being covered by a parent element, then we "nudge" it's container by scrolling it a tiny bit.

 This most often happens when you have a "sticky nav" that is fixed to the top of the page.
-By scrolling the element to the top, it can sometimes end up "underneath" this nav.

-Our algorithm *should* detect this and will continually "nudge" the page by scrolling the page over and over until the element is no longer hidden.
+By Cypress scrolling the element to the top, it can sometimes end up "underneath" this nav.
+Our algorithm *should* detect this and scroll until the element is no longer covered.

 ## Coordinates